Kiran Nagarkar: Personal life

 Nagarkar was born on 2 April 1942 in Bombay, now Mumbai, in a middle-class Maharashtrian family, the younger of two sons to Sulochana and Kamalkant Nagarkar.
 His grandfather, B. B. Nagarkar, was a Brahmo and had attended the 1893 Parliament of the World's Religions in Chicago.

 He studied at Fergusson College in Pune and the S.I.E.S.
 College in Mumbai.
 He graduated with a bachelor's degree in 1964 and a master's degree in English literature in 1967.
 After that, he worked as an advertising copywriter for 15 years.

 From June to November 2011 he was 'writer in residence' at the Literaturhaus Zurich and the PWG Foundation in Zurich.

 He was married to Tulsi Vatsal, sister of industrialist Anand Mehta.
 Nagarkar was a life-long critic of the establishment and stood by his political views throughout his literary career.

 He was admitted to hospital on 2 September 2019, after suffering a brain haemorrhage at a friend's place during celebrations for the Ganesh Chaturthi festival.
-He remained in coma for two days and died on 5 September 2019.
+He remained in a coma for two days and died on 5 September 2019.